 What Are the Best Materials for Men's Wedding Bands?

 When you're choosing the best material for a men's wedding band, it's not just about what looks good.
-Well, maybe it is.
-A little.
-But it's also about finding the material that speaks to you and tells your story for all to hear.
+It's also about finding the material that speaks to you and tells your story for all to hear.

 With so many options to choose from, it can be overwhelming trying to decide on the best material for men’s wedding bands.
-To make the decision a little easier for you, here are some of the most popular wedding band materials.
+To make the decision a little easier for you, here are some of the most popular wedding band materials, both traditional and alternative.

 Gold, gold, gold.
 Yellow gold, white gold, rose gold.
 Trying to choose which type of gold for your wedding band is enough to intimidate even the manliest of men.
 Luckily, it’s not as intimidating as it seems.
 A primary consideration is whether or not to match your fiancée’s ring.
 Many couples choose to have elements in each ring that reflect their spouse's ring.

-Usually associated with luxury and extravagance, platinum is known for its value, durability and is generally the most expensive wedding ring material.
+Usually associated with luxury and extravagance, platinum is a precious metal known for its high price tag and durability.
+It is generally the most expensive wedding ring material.
 Unlike gold, you don’t need to worry about polishing it regularly as it rarely shows signs of wear and tear.

-Like platinum, palladium has a whitish color and high shine, but it isn’t quite as expensive.
+Like platinum, palladium is another white metal with a high shine, but it isn’t quite as expensive.
 Palladium is lightweight, hypoallergenic and comfortable, making it an excellent choice for men with a more active lifestyle.

-Titanium isn’t nearly as valuable as platinum, palladium or gold, but it is incredibly strong given its light weight.
+Titanium isn’t nearly as valuable as platinum, palladium or gold, but it is an incredibly strong and durable metal given its light weight.
 Scratch-resistant, and affordable, titanium is great for active men who don’t want to worry about maintaining their wedding ring after wearing it all day, every day.
 With a simple wipe of a cloth, titanium can be cleaned and look as good as new.

 From hardwoods like maple, cherry and chestnut to more exotic species like Indian rosewood, pink ivory and purpleheart, our artisans work with the finest woods, and handle each piece with care.
 We also have access to historic pieces of wood that have even more elaborate histories, including: